Two-Step Estimation of a Strategic Network Formation Model with Clustering: Conclusion

-In this paper, we develop a new method for the estimation of network formation games using data from a single large network.
-We consider a network formation game with incomplete information, where the utility of an agent in a network can be nonseparable in her own link choices to accommodate the utility from friends in common.
-We propose a new approach in which the optimal link decision of each agent is a set of binary link choices if an auxiliary variable is included.
-Based on this representation we analyze the dependence between the link choices of an agent, and its effect on the estimation of the parameters of the utility function.
-We propose a two-step estimation procedure where we estimate the link choice probabilities nonparameterically in the first step and estimate the utility function parameters in the second step.
-This two-step procedure requires weak assumptions about equilibrium selection, is simple to compute, and provides consistent and asymptotically normal estimators for the parameters that account for the link dependence.
+In this paper, we develop an econometric methodology for strategic network formation under incomplete information using data from a single large network.
+The utility function can be nonseparable in an individual's link choices because of the spillover effects from friends in common.
+We develop a novel approach that applies the Legendre transform to the utility function so that the optimal decision of an individual can be represented equivalently as a sequence of correlated binary choices.
+We propose a two-step estimation procedure, where we estimate the link choice probabilities in the first step and estimate the model parameters in the second step.
+We show that the two-step estimator is consistent and asymptotically normal.
+The link dependence due to the preference for friends in common does not affect the rate of convergence, but increases the asymptotic variance of the estimator.
+We also explore a scenario of undirected networks and derive a limiting approximation of the game that simplifies the computation in large networks.

-Some extensions of our approach are discussed in Section \ref{sect.extension}.
-We consider an unrestricted expected utility of friends in common, undirected networks and the limit of the link choice probabilities.
-Another important extension is to relax the i.i.d. assumption on the unobservables and introduce an individual effect, similar to that in \citet{Graham_2017} .
-This creates stronger and non-vanishing link dependence within an agent. \citet{Ridder_Sheng_2017} discuss the estimation and inference in this case.

-The Legendre transform may be useful in other applications, where an agent chooses between a large number of overlapping alternatives that exhibit strategic complementarity.
-Such models are challenging to analyze because the optimal decision of an agent generally does not have a closed form.
-Our approach may facilitate the econometric analysis of these models.